Is Tap Water Safe? (aka Is There Prozac In Your Drinking Water?)

 And More

-Many of these are linked to cancer and other diseases, even in small amounts.
-And this is all not to mention what might be leaching into your water through copper or PVC pipes in your home :-(.
+Many of these are linked to cancer and other diseases, even when ingested in small amounts.
+And that's not to mention what might be leaching into your water through copper or PVC pipes in your home.

-Toxins have been documented in the water of many cities and the quality of our water just isn’t up to safety standards.
+Simply put, water quality just isn't up to safety standards.

-To be fair, my city’s water site does have a statement showing that they are concerned about this issue and are performing some testing of our water to monitor levels of PCPPs (Pharmaceuticals and Personal Care Products).
-Kudos to them for being ahead of the curve on this, but truthfully, “90% elimination of a majority of 22 target compounds? is not enough for me.
-I want them all out!
+To be fair, my city's water site does have a statement showing that they are concerned about this issue and are performing some testing of our water to monitor levels of PCPPs (Pharmaceuticals and Personal Care Products).
+Kudos to them for being ahead of the curve on this, but it's still not enough.

 I think you'll agree with me that the answer to the question, “Is tap water safe to drink?” is a resounding “NO!”